Fantastic Visions

 Frank Hettick

-The first place to go is the Sky High Gallery to see the work of Frank Hettick, who has graciously contributed several pieces to this site—most notably the amazing piece, "Early Explorations," which forms the banner for every page of this site.
+The first place to go is the Sky High Gallery to see the work of Frank Hettick, who graciously contributed several pieces to this site—most notably the amazing piece, "Early Explorations," which forms the banner for every page of this site.

 Frank's space art seems to perfectly capture the ethos of WhereTheMapEnds.com.